g-insana/ett_ms/README.md

 # ett_ms
+Code for the analysis and figures of the manuscript:
 ## Early terminated transcripts and missing proteins reflect artifacts in bacterial proteomes
-(code for the analysis and figures of the manuscript)

 # Abstract